contagon/handbook/handbook/14-single-members.md

 Priesthood leaders may organize one or more home evening groups for young single adults who do not live with their parents and do not have children in their homes.
 If possible, priesthood leaders appoint a young single adult priesthood holder to lead each group.
 In stakes with few young single adults, stake leaders may organize home evening groups that cross ward boundaries.
 Home evening group leaders are accountable to assigned priesthood leaders.
 These groups are not referred to as families.

 Informally and as organized by participants, young single adults may gather to strengthen one another through gospel study.
-[Come, Follow Me﻿—For Individuals and Families](https://www.churchofjesuschrist.org/manual/come-follow-me/individuals-and-families) may be a resource for those who desire to study together.
+[Come, Follow Me—For Individuals and Families](https://www.churchofjesuschrist.org/manual/come-follow-me/individuals-and-families) may be a resource for those who desire to study together.

 #### 14.3.5.4 Sunday School Classes